 * (info provided by Stevie’s guitar tech Greg Sisk)

-This guitar is now at The Hard Rock Cafe in Dallas.
+This guitar was displayed at The Hard Rock Cafe in Dallas until its closing in 2019.

 Stevie's 1928 National has been rumored to once being belonged to Blind Boy Fuller.
 It was given to him by his former roadie, Byron Barr who bought it from Charley’s in 1981.